drojaazu/suddendesu/content/entry/tinkle-pit-leftover-demo-screen-and-level-select/index.md

 # Name Entry Substitutions

-There are a bunch of text substitutions for the name entry screen when you get a high score, which <a href="/entry/tinkle-pit-name-substitutions">I wrote about in a later post.</a>
+There are a bunch of text substitutions for the name entry screen when you get a high score, which [I wrote about in a later post.](/entry/tinkle-pit-name-substitutions)

 I think that finally wraps up Tinkle Pit, three years after I started with it!